Arquisoft/InciDashboard_i1a/README.md

 %GATLING_HOME%\bin\gatling.bat
 ```

+##### Recording HAR file
+Another way to generate an .scala file containing the test cases is through a HAR file.
+To record it, we have to select the web developer options in the navigator, for example Chrome.
+In the Network tab, we ensure that the red circle at the left is in red, and we check if i is not checked the "Preserve Logs" box.
+After that we try to reproduce what we want to record.
+Finally, when we finish, eithin the netwok tab of the web developer view, right click and Save content in HAR file.

+##### Adding the HAR file to the project with the Gatling Recorder
+The final step is done with Gatling recorder.
+We have to choose the HAR file option in the top right corner of the window.
+Then we give a name for the test case class generated and the output folder in our project.
+Automatically, Gatling will generate the .scala test case and will add it to the project.

 ## Cucumber integration
 Cucumber is used in the Incidence Dashboard Spring Boot project for enhancing the test section.